 There are many parents who have chosen to birth solo or life circumstances have led them here.
 What does the Doula support look like?
 How extended is your community?

 The length of time one has been in this field is not the indicator of a good Doula.
-However, are they are supported or apart of any reputable organizations.
+However, are they supported by or apart of any reputable organizations that are nationally recognized, is another valuable way of looking at this.

 Vaginal Birth After Cesarean.